miracl/core/javascript/readme.md

 --------------------------------------

-To see some running examples, load TestALL.html or TestBLS.html or TestNHS.html or BenchtestALL.html into your favourite browser.
+To see some running examples, load TestALL.html or or TestHPKE.html or TestBLS.html or TestNHS.html or BenchtestALL.html into your favourite browser.
 You might have to wait a few seconds for the benchmarking scripts to complete.

 For TestALL.html the correct PIN number is 1234.